 The Connecticut Historical Society has partnered with the William G. Pomeroy Foundation to feature Connecticut cultural heritage on roadside markers at sites across the state.
 Established by the Syracuse, NY-based Pomeroy Foundation in 2015, Legends & Lore® was designed to promote cultural tourism and commemorate legends and folklore.
-The program brings public recognition to many forms of valued local heritage across the state, affirming the many cultures, traditions, and communities that make Connecticut distinctive.
+The program brings public recognition to many forms of meaningful placemaking across the state, affirming the many cultures, traditions, and communities that make Connecticut distinctive.

 For selected applicants to the program, the Pomeroy Foundation’s grants cover the entire cost of a marker, pole, and shipping.
 The responsibility for the grantee is installation, maintenance, and the cost of a break-away pole, if required by their municipality.

 The Pomeroy Foundation is a private, grant-making foundation founded in 2005 that helps people celebrate their community’s history through a variety of historic signage grant programs, including Legends & Lore®.
 The Foundation is committed to supporting the celebration and preservation of community history; and to raising awareness, supporting research, and improving the quality of care for patients and their families who are facing a blood cancer diagnosis.
 To date, the Foundation has awarded more than 1,000 grants for markers and grants nationwide.
 Visit: https://www.wgpfoundation.org

 “Folklore” encompasses many forms of informal, traditional culture.
 Markers should reflect important parts of community cultural heritage, which can include local tales as well as traditions, foods, crafts, celebrations, music, and people whose identity is important to the place.
 What are important parts of your community’s story that should be passed on?

 What matters is not that a tradition, story, or person be historically verifiable, but that it be locally meaningful.